 1.1 Scope and Objectives

 This review focuses on precision irrigation, rainwater harvesting, and deficit irrigation strategies as the primary pillars of water-smart agriculture.
-The specific objectives are to: (i) synthesise the scientific evidence on the mechanisms, technologies, and field performance of each strategy; (ii) identify synergies and integration opportunities among the three approaches; (iii) evaluate the socio-economic and institutional dimensions that influence adoption and scale-up; (iv) assess challenges and barriers to widespread implementation; and (v) propose a prioritised research agenda to address identified knowledge gaps.
+The specific objectives are to: (i) synthesize the scientific evidence on the mechanisms, technologies, and field performance of each strategy; (ii) identify synergies and integration opportunities among the three approaches; (iii) evaluate the socio-economic and institutional dimensions that influence adoption and scale-up; (iv) assess challenges and barriers to widespread implementation; and (v) propose a prioritized research agenda to address identified knowledge gaps.
 The review covers evidence from arid, semi-arid, and sub-humid agricultural systems globally, with particular attention to smallholder farming contexts in low- and middle-income countries where water-smart adoption can yield the greatest food-security benefits.
 Purely ornamental, greenhouse, or aquaculture contexts are excluded.
 Mathematical modelling frameworks are discussed only in conceptual terms, consistent with the focus on agronomic and technological evidence.

 2. Methods for Literature Selection